Drawing from imagination

 - Adam Duff (Disney, EA, teacher, and more).

-- Bobby Chiu (Pixar, Disney, owner of Schoolism, the movies Alice in Wonderland, Tinker Bell and the Legend of the NeverBeast and more).
+- Bobby Chiu (Pixar, Disney, owner of Schoolism, the movies Alice in Wonderland, and more).

-- Jerad Marantz (Worked on movies like The Amazing Spiderman, Green Lantern, Black Panther, Doctor Strange, I am Legend, Planet of the Apes, and more).
+- Jerad Marantz (Worked on movies like The Amazing Spiderman, Black Panther, Doctor Strange, and more).

-- Neville Page (Worked on movies like Avatar, X-men: The Last Stand, Tron Legacy, Green lantern, The Chronicles of Narnia (2005), Minority Report, and more).
+- Neville Page (Worked on movies like Avatar, X-men: The Last Stand, The Chronicles of Narnia (2005), and more).

 - Daniel Falconer (Worked at Weta Workshop for Lord of the Rings and the first Hobbit movie, Avatar, King Kong, and more).

-- Terryl Whitlatch (Worked on movies like Beowulf, Star Wars ep 1 The Phantom menace and accompanying game, Jumanji, and more).
+- Terryl Whitlatch (Worked on movies like Star Wars ep 1 The Phantom Menace and accompanying game, Jumanji, and more).

-- Arnaud Valette (Worked on several games and movies like Jurassic World: Fallen, The Mummy, Fantastic Beasts, Guardians of the Galaxy Vol.1, and more).
+- Arnaud Valette (Worked on games and movies like Jurassic World: Fallen, The Mummy, Fantastic Beasts, Guardians of the Galaxy and more).

 - Alexander Ostrowski (Worked at studios like Weststudio, Ready at Dawn, and SixMoreVodka)

 - H.R.
-Giger (Worked on movies like Alien, Prometheus, Dune, Poltergeist II, and Batman Forever, also known for his IP covers).
+Giger (Worked on movies like Alien, Prometheus, Dune, and Batman Forever, also known for his IP covers).

 - John Howe (Worked on movies like Lord of the Rings and illustrated many books, like that of the Robin Hobb series).